NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 When it comes to federal criminal cases, at least in the central district, sometimes putting the pedal to the metal and trying to force your case through is a good strategy.
 Of course, that depends on the evidence against you and the posture of the government in your case.

-Most of the time, it's a good strategy to cooperate with the courts and prosecutors when it comes to making sure that everybody's safe.
-Letting enough time pass so that people can get vaccinated can make it a much safer environment inside the federal courthouses and holding facilities.
+Cooperating with the courts and prosecutors is usually a good strategy for keeping everybody safe.
+Letting enough time pass for people to get vaccinated can make it a much safer environment inside the federal courthouses and holding facilities.

 As mentioned, you're supposed to meet with the government for various reasons in federal cases, and you are unable to do so right now, especially if you're in custody.

-The only way you could communicate is through video, but most video feeds are being taken up by court appearances.
-It really makes it difficult to do anything in a federal case at this point.
-Therefore, it's probably better that most cases get continued until things get back to normal.
+The only way to communicate is through video, but most video feeds are being taken up by court appearances.
+This makes it really difficult to do anything in a federal case at this point.
+Therefore, it's probably better that most cases are continued until things get back to normal.

-If you do have to appear in federal court for a proceeding that doesn't require a long meeting, there is a benefit of doing the appearance over video or WebEx.
+If you do have to appear in federal court for a proceeding that doesn't require a long meeting, it is beneficial to do the appearance over video or WebEx.

-It is much more convenient to appear via video or WebEx than having to trek all the way down to a federal court.
-In that sense, it's helpful.
+It is much more convenient to appear via video or WebEx than to trek all the way to a federal court, so it's helpful in that sense.

-However, if you want to effectively deal with the case and get the best result, you'll want to be there face-to-face with the judge and prosecutor.
+However, if you want to effectively deal with the case and get the best result, you'll want to meet with the judge and prosecutor face-to-face.

 Is the Government Aggressively Investigating Federal Fraud Cases?

-When it comes to federal investigations relating to money that has been handed out, and somebody has committed some sort of fraudulent activity, they're definitely going to investigate and prosecute it.
+When it comes to federal investigations relating to money that has been handed out and somebody has committed some sort of fraudulent activity, rest assured, they're definitely going to investigate and prosecute it with utmost thoroughness.

-That being said, they haven't fully put out the rules regarding the fraudulently used funds.
+That being said, they still need to release the rules regarding fraudulently used funds fully.
 If there's any discrepancy related to the rules, they're not going to deal with that type of case.
-They don't have the time or manpower to do it.
+They need more time or workforce to do it.

 Federal Criminal Defense Lawyer for PPP Loan Fraud Cases

-Also, a lot of money has been handed out under various circumstances, and in a hurry, which has put them at a disadvantage in trying to deal with fraud.
+Also, a lot of money has been handed out under various circumstances and in a hurry, which has put them at a disadvantage in dealing with fraud.

-Otherwise, they're not going to get involved.
-All of the red tape they have to go through has frustrated a lot of their investigations.
+Otherwise, they won't get involved.
+All of the red tape they have to endure has frustrated many of their investigations.

 Have there been prosecutions related to the money that's been given up by the government?
 Absolutely.
-Will the prosecutions continue?
-Absolutely.
-It's still probably a ways away.
+And the government is determined to continue these prosecutions, ensuring that justice is served.
+It's still probably a ways away, but the process is in motion.

-The government isn't in a position yet to do anything to people who have done something illegal and fraudulent with federal funds that were given to them.
+The government isn't yet in a position to take action against people who have used federal funds illegally and fraudulently.

 However, they will come back around once they get their bearings.
-Once the money is being collected, they'll realize who took it illegally.
+Once the money is being collected, they'll realize who took it illegally, and they will take action.
+The government is committed to ensuring that those who misuse federal funds are held accountable.

 About the Author